fn:error

 This function never returns a value.
 Instead it always raises an error.
 The effect of the error is identical to the effect of dynamic errors raised implicitly, for example when an incorrect argument is supplied to a function.

-The parameters to the fn:error
+The parameters to the fn:error function supply information that is

 associated with the error condition and that is made available to a caller that asks